 The Who were formed in 1964 after changing their name from The Detours.
 In April of 1964 Keith Moon (drums), joined Pete Townshend (guitar), Roger Daltrey (vocals) and John Entwistle (bass guitar) and the classic Who line up was formed.
 On the 7th of September 1978 drummer Keith Moon died in his sleep after overdosing on the drug Heminevrin which he had been prescribed to help conquer alcohol withdrawal.
 The group went on to sell over 100 million records and were inducted into the Rock and Roll Hall Of Fame in 1990.

 With only two members of the original Who line-up remaining demand for good Who related memorabilia has increased dramatically in the last few years and prices have risen correspondingly.
 Interest is at a maximum for early period material when The Who were performing as The Detours and then as the High Numbers.
-A Detours poster in excellent condition could be worth as much as £10,000
+A Detours poster in excellent condition could be valued at £10,000 upwards

-We pay around £600 for a set on one page.
+We will pay around £600 for a set of Who signatures on one page from an autograph album, more on a photograph.

 Please phone for a quote.